-Statistical science is regarded as one of the oldest and most successful information technology (IT) subjects.
+Statistical Science is regarded as one of the oldest and most successful information technology (IT) subjects.
 It focuses on the conversion of raw data into information.
 In this graduate program, students are trained in the theory and practice of statistical methodology, particularly as it relates to high-technology applications.

 Students that aim to pursue a career in data science have the option to select the concentration in Statistical Data Science.